 Lines 145-148 – Is this information relevant?
 Delete, move to discussion or explain relevance here.

-One of the tasks of this study is to assess the impact of ports (see Introduction).
-Therefore, we mention them in the Materials and Methods section and indicate them on the map.
-We are sure this information is relevant.
+We are quite sure that this information is relevant because one of the tasks of this study is to assess the impact of ports (see Introduction).
+Therefore, we mention them in the Materials and Methods section and show them on the map.

 Line 298 – The allusion to Table 2 to explain that salinity is curvilinear needs additional explanation.
 (Because the edf = 2.4?)